|North Adams Ambulance, Village Ambulance Plan Merger|

 11:32AM / Thursday, September 21, 2017

-NORTH ADAMS, Mass. -- The leaders of North Adams Ambulance Service and Village Ambulance Service Thursday characterized their pending merger as a win-win for both agencies and the residents they serve.
+NORTH ADAMS, Mass. — The leaders of North Adams Ambulance Service and Village Ambulance Service on Thursday characterized their pending merger as a win-win for both agencies and the residents they serve.

 And while it was precipitated by a financial crisis at the Williamstown-based VAS, the move is consistent with a broader trend toward regionalization in the emergency management services industry, the officials said.

 "This is so beneficial that even with two agencies that are financially successful, this model would still make sense," Amalio Jusino of NAAS said.
 "That's why the rumors and the talk have gone on for years and years and years.

 "We could be completely profitable, but when you talk about patient care, when you talk about system status management and due diligence for the communities that we serve, this model makes sense.
 And it is the national model right now for emergency management services: regionalization."